Christophori/ME_3300_Engineering_Measurement_Systems/README.md

 # ME_3300_Engineering_Measurement_Systems
-Student-facing repository for example codes and content relevant to ME 3300 at University of Idaho
+Non student-facing repository for example codes and content relevant to ME 3300 at University of Idaho